In the summer of 2017, I was specifically looking for a project to enter

 |Copyright 2019 and 2020 Going Ape Costume and Becky Lee Evans.
 All rights reserved.

-nylon strapping with a gold tag on the hilt which reads, "Going Ape Costume".
+wrapped in nylon strapping with a gold tag on the hilt which reads, "Going Ape Costume".

 All the foam pieces are painted to suit.
 Black for the hair.
 Gold for the crown.
 Red for the weapons.
 Black, white and silver for the tail.
 These

 are painted in layers for depth, with dry brushed black, gold, silver, turquoise or red in appropriate spots.
 The finishing touch is the clear

 acrylic top coat which includes a small amount of white pearl pigment powder to provide a soft luster.

 The bodice of the gown is based on large foam shoulders and snapped into place.
 The foam shoulder structure is covered in fabric, painted,

 and a great deal of pearl cabochons glued to the underside.
 The fabric portion is lined white twill decorated with machine embroidered leaves

 I digitized myself.
 The A line wrap skirt is similarly constructed, lined with a heavy black fabric, but ombre dyed white to black to the bottom.

 Each piece is trimmed with a yellow bias edge, a silver strip and a red length of ribbon between.
 Between the leaves, pearl beads are hand